-- 1. You will work in groups of 4 students (quads) from the same practicum area (if possible) to complete this assignment. - 2.
+- 1. You will work in groups of 3-4 students from the same set to complete this assignment. - 2.
 Marks are assigned based on three criteria.
 The distribution of marks is outlined for you.
 A more detailed outline will be provided during class time. - 3.
 Your clinical techniques instructors will grade the assignment.